Best Tea for Non Tea Drinkers

 9. Rooibos

-Another one of my personal favorites!
-Also known as red tea, rooibos is … well, not actually a tea.
 Rooibos means “red bush” and comes from South Africa’s fynbos biome.
-[Source: Wikipedia] This means rooibos is another caffeine-free “tea,” which is another reason why it’s a staple beverage for me to sip before bed.
+[SOURCE: Wikipedia] This means rooibos is a caffeine-free “tea,” which is another reason why it’s a staple beverage for me to sip before bed.

 My personal favorite is just pure, organic rooibos herbal tea.
 I also love that, when steeped, rooibos tea is a vibrant red color.